ronen567/just-the-docs/docs/optimizations.md

 This post reviews some of the most popular Gradient Descent variantsת which aim to improve Gradient Descent behavior.
 It's hard to compare between all those algorithms, and decide on the best.
 Results are very much dependent on nature of the learning task, which implicates on the nature of the Loss function.
 Anyway, rougly speaking, the reviewed algorithm can be divided into 2 categories:
 - Momentum algorithms - convergence is accelerated if gradient points to the same direction over the update iterations or slowed-down if direction changes.
 Unlike the second category, these algorithms may tend to be less stable, though can sometimes be very fast.
 In this category we have **Momentum** and **Nesterov**.
 - Adaptive learning rate algorithms - the learning rate is regulated accrding to the root sum squared past gradients.
 Those algorithms are considerably more stable.
-Some of these algorithms incorporate momentum to accelerate convergance.
+Some of these algorithms incorporate momentum to accelerate convergence.
 In this category we have AdaGrad, AdaDelta, RmsProp, Adam, Adamax and NAdam.

 So here they are:

 ## Momentum

-#### Ref:
+**Ref:**

-Polyak, B.T.
+**Polyak, B.T.
 Some methods of speeding up the convergence of iteration methods.
-USSR Computational Mathematics and Mathematical Physics, 4(5):1–17, 1964
+USSR Computational Mathematics and Mathematical Physics, 4(5):1–17, 1964**

-Goodfellow, Bengio, Courville, Deep Learning
+**Goodfellow, Bengio, Courville, Deep Learning**

 The idea of Momentum algorithm is to accelerate convergence of Gradient Descent by allowing a faster move when in a low gradient zone, and decrease otherwise, i.e. when gradient changes directions.